kostaslitsios/football-analytics/README.md

 🛠 Tech Stack

-Built with Python, YOLOv5, Kaggle datasets, and OpenCV for real-time computer vision processing.
+Built with Python, YOLOv5, Kaggle datasets, and OpenCV for computer vision processing.